-Glimmering Landscape Time: Spacious Spiritual Practices to Hold Us in Spiritual Disorientation
+Glimmering Landscape Time: Spacious Spiritual Practices for Disorienting Times

 It is difficult to hold obscurity with kindness.

-We are living in a collective moment that requires we develop the capacity to stabilize in the midst of uncertainty.
-When there are no answers, when our illusions of control and security are falling away, how do we return to the present moment, even briefly, to get our bearings?
+We are living in a collective moment that asks us to grow our capacity to stabilize in the midst of uncertainty.
+When there are no answers and our illusions of control and security begin to loosen, how do we return to the present moment, even briefly, to get our bearings?

-Practices are prisms through which timeless truths are illuminated — making the invisible visible.
-Practices support un in connecting with our direct spiritual experience.
+Practices are prisms that make the invisible visible.
+They support us in connecting with our direct spiritual experience.

 Which words stir resonance within?